n-raymond/CharacterSheet/README.md

 # CharacterSheet

-RPG Character Sheet with Scala Play Stack
+This project is a Webapp centered on Scala Play Stack technologies used to handle an RPG Character Sheet.

+Incomming:
+* Continuous integration using Docker